lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

 Setting the objective function value for each morph is a perfect use case for them:

 ..  code-block:: python
+    :caption: Using the :meth:`~.core.ExplorationTree.generateMorphs` method with a custom morph collector.
+    :name: collector-example
     :linenos:

     def sascore_as_obj(morph, operator):